foundriesio/docs/source/reference-manual/factory/factory-definition.rst

       .. code-block:: yaml

-	   # In the below example, when the branch named "devel" is built by our
+	      # In the below example, when the branch named "feature1" is built by our
 	      # CI system, it will have its option values for "machine" and
-	   # "params" overriden by what is specified after "refs/heads/devel:".
+	      # "params" overriden by what is specified after "refs/heads/feature1:".
-	   # In the "devel" build, IMAGE will now equal "lmp-mini" rather than
+	      # In the "feature1" build, IMAGE will now equal "lmp-mini-image" rather than
 	      # "lmp-factory-image" as initially defined.

                lmp:
                  params:
                   IMAGE: lmp-factory-image
                 machines:
-               - imx8mmevk
+                  - imx8mn-ddr4-evk
                 ref_options:
-               refs/heads/devel:
+                  refs/heads/feature1:
                     machines:
-                   - raspberrypi3-64
+                      - imx8mn-ddr4-evk
                     params:
-                   IMAGE: lmp-mini
+                      IMAGE: lmp-mini-image

  tagging:
   refs/heads/``<branch>``:|br| ``-tag: <tag>``
       **Optional:** Control how OTA_LITE tags are handled.
 See :ref:`ref-advanced-tagging` for more details.

  mfg_tools:|br| ``- machine: <machine>``
       **Optional:** Do an OE build to produce manufacturing tooling for a given ``MACHINE``.
-This is used to facilitate the manufacturing process and to ensure secure boot on devices.
-Currently only NXP tools are supported.**
+      This is used to facilitate the manufacturing process, and to ensure secure boot on devices.
+      Currently, only NXP® tools are supported.

       **Default:** None

  image_type: ``<mfg_image_type>``
       **Optional:** Sets the name of the recipe to use to build mfg_tools.

       **Default:** ``mfgtool-files`` |br| (from `meta-lmp-base/recipes-support/mfgtool-files/mfgtool-files_0.1.bb <https://github.com/foundriesio/meta-lmp/blob/main/meta-lmp-base/recipes-support/mfgtool-files/mfgtool-files_0.1.bb>`_)